delphiassistant/Barnamenevis.Net.Tools/Barnamenevis.Net.FontInstaller/README.md

 ﻿# Barnamenevis.Net.Tools

-A comprehensive utility library for .NET applications providing tools for Persian/Arabic application development, starting with advanced font management capabilities.
+A comprehensive utility library for .NET applications providing tools for Persian application development, starting with advanced font management capabilities.

 ## 📋 Overview

-**Barnamenevis.Net.Tools** is designed to be a comprehensive toolkit for Persian and Arabic .NET application development.
+**Barnamenevis.Net.Tools** is designed to be a comprehensive toolkit for Persian .NET application development.
 Currently, the library focuses on **FontInstaller** functionality, with additional developer tools and utilities planned for future releases.

 ### 🔧 Current Features (v1.0)

-The library currently provides the **FontInstaller** class, which allows .NET applications to automatically install fonts for the current user, making it easy to distribute applications with custom Persian, Arabic, or other specialized fonts.
+The library currently provides the **FontInstaller** class, which allows .NET applications to automatically install fonts for the current user, making it easy to distribute applications with custom Persian, or other specialized fonts.
 The installation is per-user only, requires no admin privileges, and fonts persist after the application closes.

 ### 🚀 Future Roadmap

-**Barnamenevis.Net.Tools** will be expanded with additional utility classes and tools for Persian/Arabic application development, including:
+**Barnamenevis.Net.Tools** will be expanded with additional utility classes and tools for Persian application development, including:
 - **Persian Text Processing** utilities
 - **RTL Layout Helpers** for custom controls
 - **Persian Date/Calendar** utilities